farhapartex/dahlia/README.md

 ### Contact Message
 **Dahlia** provides a way to connect reader with the blog owner.
 Reader of the blog site can send a message via a public post API which is `"/api/v1/public/contact/"`.
 This API is only for post data.
 No one can use the API for get request.
 Reader must have to provide their name, email with the message.

-In **Dahlia** owner will get notification alert for unseen contact messages from the upper right corner.
+In **Dahlia** owner will get notifications alert for unseen contact messages which will be shown in the upper right corner of header.